-Average Fuel Economy / ECO Fuel Saver Mode (for versions/ markets, where provided)
+Average Fuel Economy / ECO Fuel Saver Mode - If Equipped

 Shows the average fuel economy since the last reset.
-When the fuel economy is reset, the display will read "RE-SET" or show dashes for two seconds.
+When the fuel economy is reset, the display will read "RESET" or show dashes for two seconds.
 Then, the history information will be erased, and the averaging will continue from the last fuel average reading before the reset.